ldaneliukas/gh-jira-pr/README.md

 - Jira issue description -> Pull request body
 - Jira issue subtasks    -> Pull request body tasks

-Note, when `--web` is used, the pull request will not be linked to the Jira issue.

 ## Setup

 1. Install the `gh` CLI - see the [installation](https://github.com/cli/cli#installation)